kaskada-ai/kaskada/README.md

 - **Continuous expressions**: Observe the value of aggregations at arbitrary points in time.
 Timelines are either “discrete” (instantaneous values or events) or “continuous” (values produced by a stateful aggregations).
 Continuous timelines let you combine aggregates computed from different event sources.
 - **Native time travel**: Shift values forward (but not backward) in time, allowing you to combine different temporal contexts without the risk of temporal leakage.
 Shifted values make it easy to compare a value “now” to a value from the past.
 - **Simple, composable syntax**: It is functions all the way down.
 No global state, no dependencies to manage, and no spooky action at a distance.
 Quickly understand what a query is doing, and painlessly refactor to make it DRY.

+## Getting Help
+For general questions, the best place to go is [GitHub discussions](https://github.com/kaskada-ai/kaskada/discussions).

+For specific problems, file an [issue](https://github.com/kaskada-ai/kaskada/issues).

+## Discussion and Development
+Most development discussions take place on GitHub in this repo.

+## Contributing
+All contributions -- issues, fixes, documentation improvements, features and ideas -- are welcome.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.